mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

     return pos_emb
 ```

-caching hidden states into memory:
+Here we cache hidden states into memory.
+Note tha, as mentioned in the [Transformer-XL](https://arxiv.org/pdf/1901.02860.pdf), we stop the gradient for the memory.

 ```python
 def _cache_mem(self, curr_out, prev_mem, mem_len, reuse_len=None):